cynthia3r/Udacity-Nanodegree-Intro-to-Self-Driving-Cars/README.md

 will start to explore how to write good code that runs correctly.
 We’ll focus primarily on the low level language features of C++ which can make C++ fast, but we’ll also discuss other best practices as well.

-#### Course Project: Translate Python to C++
+#### Course Project: 2D Histogram Filter in C++
-In this project you’ll apply your knowledge of C++ syntax by translating the Histogram Filter code from the first course into C++.
+In this project you’ll translate the Histogram Filter code you wrote earlier in Python into C++

 #### Course Project: Performant C++
 A self-driving car can’t afford to waste any cycles or memory